LALITH23SUNDARAM/speech_emotion_recognition/README.md

 technique in their system for better user engagement.
 In 2018, leading audio streaming platform Spotify patented their recommendation engine to suggests songs based on user’s emotional state.
-In this project by considering above motive as upfront, I developed an web application to tagging the emotion over audio finput rom the user’s.
+In this project by considering above motive as upfront, I developed an web application to tagging the emotion over audio input from the user’s.